Home > Our Holistic Curriculum > Instructional Programmes > Assessment Matters

 2. In tandem with these changes, there will be only one weighted assessment per subject per term that counts towards the year-end score.
 The school will undertake a range of student assessment (e.g. pop quizzes, worksheets, seat work and homework) and reporting (e.g. termly and semestral progress reports) to inform and support student learning.

 3. In addition, there will be no mid-year examination at Secondary 1 and 3.
-However, please be informed that the Sec 1 modular subjects; namely Geography and History will conduct its end-of-course examination at the end of their semester.

 4. The staff of Bartley Secondary School works hard to design interesting and engaging programmes so that learning is meaningful to ignite the passion and joy for learning in our students.
 Students can only benefit fully from these programmes by being present, punctual and participating actively in all school programmes.